 CFRT in High-pressure Cylinders

-Continuous fiber reinforced thermoplastic composites made by TOPOLO can be used mainly in 3 types of these tanks: Type 2, Type 3 and Type 4 tanks.
+Continuous fiber-reinforced thermoplastic composites made into TOPOLO T-UD series CFRT tapes can be used mainly in 3 types of these tanks: Type 2, Type 3, and Type 4 tanks.
 The new material strengthens CNC tanks by means of:

 Seamless aluminum liner